The 4 Day Maui Itinerary for Solo Travelers

-Looking to plan a 4 day solo trip to Maui and not sure what to do?
-I did a Maui 2021 trip this past May (yes, during Covid) for 4 fabulous days and had the best time.
+Looking to plan a solo trip to Maui and not sure what to do?
+I did a trip to Maui in 2021 (yes, during Covid) for 4 fabulous days and had the best time.
 Use this 4 day Maui itinerary, with top tips on getting there, getting around, what to do, where to stay and eat, and more.
 I’m sure you’ll have as much fun as I did.